Nifty February future trades at premium

-Adani Enterprises, State Bank of India and Reliance Industries were the top traded individual stock futures contracts in F&O segment of NSE.
+Adani Enterprises, State Bank of India and ICICI Bank were the top traded individual stock futures contracts in F&O segment of NSE.

 The February 2023 F&O contracts will expire on 23 February 2023.